russellsamora/render-d3-video/README.md

 a CLI tool to generate videos from locally running server using d3 to override time.
 Adapted from [Adam Pearce](https://roadtolarissa.com/d3-mp4/).
 Real world examples: [Women's Issues Within Political Party Platforms](https://www.youtube.com/watch?v=-DXKDw8l0wY) and [The NBA Has a Defensive Three Seconds Problem](https://pudding.cool/2019/05/three-seconds).

+#### Why use this instead of screen recording?
+* **No jank**.
+This hacks the internal clock so you get a crisp frame-by-frame rendering so there is no jank (which can often happen with screen recording, especially with more complex animations and dom calculations).
+* **Hi-resolution**.
+It uses a headless browser so you can render any dimensions, like 1920x1080, even if you're screen is smaller.

 ## Dependencies

 - [node](https://nodejs.org)